Pilgrim Sailing

 Sails Magazine showcases the Townsville region in a fantastic article by Scott Alle (Apr/May 2019).

 The article explores the region from Townsville (including Magnetic Island) to Cairns and gives cruising sailors a great insight into what to expect from the region.
-It's well worth a read but more importantly the regions is
+It's well worth a read but more importantly the regions is definitely worth a visit!!

 There are so many reasons to come here.
 It provides the perfect climate to escape the cold from the southern states winter, the sailing is excellent, there are heaps of islands to visit and of course we have the Great Barrier Reef on our doorstep!